Public policy: Responsibility of policymakers

 Each system is influenced by different public problems and issues, and has different stakeholders; as such, each requires different public policy.

-In public policy making, numerous individuals, corporations, non-profit organizations and interest groups compete and collaborate to influence policymakers to act in a particular way.
+In public policy making, numerous individuals, corporations, non-profit organizations, and interest groups compete and collaborate to influence policymakers to act in a particular way.
 Therefore, "the failure [of public policies] is possibly not only the politician's fault because he/she is never the lone player in the field of decision making.
 There is a multitude of actors pursuing their goals, sometimes complementary, often competing or contradictory ones."
-In this sense, public policies can be the result of actors involved, such as interest organization's, and not necessarily the will of the public.
-Furthermore, public policy is also affected by social and economic conditions, prevailing political values, the publics mood and the structure of government which all play a role in the complexity of public policy making.
+In this sense, public policies can be the result of actors involved, such as interest organizations, and not necessarily the will of the public.
+Furthermore, public policy is also affected by social and economic conditions, prevailing political values, the publics mood and the structure of government which all play a role in the complexity of public policymaking.

 The large set of actors in the public policy process, such as politicians, civil servants, lobbyists, domain experts, and industry or sector representatives, use a variety of tactics and tools to advance their aims, including advocating their positions publicly, attempting to educate supporters and opponents, and mobilizing allies on a particular issue.
 The use of effective tools and instruments determines the outcome of a policy.

-Many actors can be important in the public policy process, but government officials ultimately choose public policy in response to the public issue or problem at hand.
+Many actors play important roles in the public policy process, but government officials ultimately choose public policy in response to the issue or problem at hand.
 In doing so, government officials are expected to meet public sector ethics and take the needs of all project stakeholders into account.